Frequently Asked Questions.

 How safe is the road from Guatemala City to Quetzaltenango?

 Since the beginning of Casa Xelaju in 1987 we have not have any issues regarding security for our students who have taken the bus.
 More than 12,000 ex-students have taken the bus in both directions.

 How safe is Quetzaltenango?

 I want to take Spanish classes without homestay.
-If you wish to study Spanish without homestay, please deduct US$55.00 of your tuition.
-If you wish to stay with a family for volunteer work, homestay is $55.00.
+If you wish to study Spanish without homestay, is US$65.00.
+Tuition $185/$190.00 during the slow season & high season.
+If you wish to stay with a family for volunteer work, homestay is $65.00.
 If you wish to rent one our apartments, please make reservations ahead of time.

 What vaccinations do I need?